 Mountain Gorillas in Bwindi Forest

-Mountain gorillas are the main tourist attraction with half the population out of 880 remaining in the whole world in the Bwindi forest.
+Mountain gorillas are the main tourist attraction, with half the population out of 880 remaining in the whole world in the Bwindi forest.
 They are classified as world critically endangered on the International Union for Conservation of Nature’s (IUCN) Red List of Threatened Species.
 Mountain gorillas were first discovered in 1902 in the Virunga Mountains, and news of the discovery attracted hunters who were curious and understood less about them.
 In 1925, a royal decree by Belgium’s King Albert created a gorilla sanctuary, Albert National Park, which eventually became Virunga National Park.
 In 1959, the American zoologist George Schaller undertook the first basic study of the mountain gorillas there.

 Mountain gorillas live in forests in the mountains, where temperatures are often below freezing.
 They have thick fur to help them survive these conditions, but as humans have encroached upon their territory, they have been forced further up the mountains where they endure more dangerous conditions.
 They are herbivores, with a diet consisting of more than 100 species of plant.
 When fully grown, they can measure more than 5ft when standing and weigh 440 lbs.
 Mountain gorillas are social creatures that develop long-term bonds.
 They live in troops that include a male, the silverback, females, and their offspring, the silverback as the head of the troop determines their movement and time to feed, this male dominant goes ahead to defend its family from external threats.

-Mountain gorillas are found in East Africa mainly in Uganda and Rwanda and in central Africa in Congo but we find a big number of 400 mountain gorillas out of 880 in the world in Uganda in particular.
+Mountain gorillas are found in East Africa mainly in Uganda and Rwanda and in Central Africa in Congo, but we find a big number of 400 mountain gorillas out of 880 in the world in Uganda in particular.
 Bwindi and Mgahinga receive more tourists for gorilla tracking throughout the year compared to the other three national parks volcanoes in Rwanda and Virunga National Park in Congo.
 Each country is unique in its way based on the cost of permits, distance, and terrain of the park.
-Tourists who have had a chance to visit all four national parks find each park with its own uniqueness above all same satisfaction with the mountain gorillas, Below we highlight the detailed comparison of the four national parks in Uganda, Rwanda, and Congo.
+Tourists who have had a chance to visit all four national parks find each park with its uniqueness above all same satisfaction with the mountain gorillas, Below we highlight the detailed comparison of the four national parks in Uganda, Rwanda, and Congo.

 Gorilla Trekking affordable in Uganda